adamalston/v2/README.md

 <b>Build &amp; Deploy</b>

 1. Create a production build: `npm run build`
-2. The [React/Deployment](https://create-react-app.dev/docs/deployment/) docs detail how to deploy to `gh-pages`, Netlify, and many other services
+2. The [React Deployment](https://create-react-app.dev/docs/deployment) docs detail how to deploy to `gh-pages`, Netlify, and many other services

 </details>